PalisadoesFoundation/talawa-api/docs/docs/docs/developer-resources/best-practices/performance-monitoring.md

 You can extend the built-in performance tracking by adding custom operations and manual timing to monitor application-specific code paths.

+### Resolver-level instrumentation (withMutationMetrics / withQueryMetrics)

+The codebase provides helpers that wrap GraphQL resolvers for consistent operation naming and timing:

+- **`withMutationMetrics`** (from `~/src/graphql/utils/withMutationMetrics`) — wraps mutation resolvers with `ctx.perf?.time(operationName, ...)` so each mutation is recorded under a name like `mutation:createUser`.
+Options: `{ operationName: string }`.
+- **`withQueryMetrics`** — analogous for query resolvers.

+These utilities only add **resolver-level** timing.
+They do not implement request-scoped wiring, Server-Timing header integration, aggregation workers, the `/metrics/perf` endpoint, or DataLoader/cache instrumentation; those are part of the broader performance foundation and are documented elsewhere in this guide.
+When linking PRs to issues that cover the full foundation, consider either (a) limiting the issue link to the resolver-level change and adding a checklist of remaining tasks, or (b) implementing the remaining pieces before marking the issue resolved.

 ### Custom Operations

 Track custom operations in your code to measure specific functionality: